thetonus/website/content/blog/on-leaving-caves-pushing-boulders-and-fighting-monsters.md

 I want to make progress in communication, in expressing myself, in being emotionally healthy, in reducing my social anxiety, in developing self-control and self-discipline, in increasing self-esteem, in being a noble and honorable man, and in being a man of character.

 I talk about these goals often, and my friends have told me how far off the mark I am from these goals.
-They politely (and often impolitely) share that I am a hypocrite for saying that I stive for these goals yet horrifically fail at often them.
+They politely (and often impolitely) share that I am a hypocrite for saying that I strive for these goals yet horrifically fail at often them.

 I strive to be better each day.
 In those days when I am in a good mood, I take advantage and try to accomplish as much as I can because I know the day is coming where it takes all I can to get out of bed and eat something that entire day.
 I am not the man I want to be, and it is even harder being bipolar.
 But, I try to be better; that is all I can do.